NeoMutt 2023-05-17-56-ga67199

 Functions

-int mutt_rfc822_write_header (FILE *fp, struct Envelope *env, struct Body *attach, enum MuttWriteHeaderMode mode, bool privacy, bool hide_protected_subject, struct ConfigSubset *sub)
+int mutt_rfc822_write_header (FILE *fp, struct Envelope *env, struct Body *b, enum MuttWriteHeaderMode mode, bool privacy, bool hide_protected_subject, struct ConfigSubset *sub)

-int mutt_write_mime_header (struct Body *a, FILE *fp, struct ConfigSubset *sub)
+int mutt_write_mime_header (struct Body *b, FILE *fp, struct ConfigSubset *sub)

 int mutt_write_one_header (FILE *fp, const char *tag, const char *value, const char *pfx, int wraplen, CopyHeaderFlags chflags, struct ConfigSubset *sub)